 In some locations, there might be other people in the secondary inspection area who were referred there because of immigration violations or criminal convictions.
 You might see people being questioned and denied entry, but this is no cause for concern.
 Secondary inspection areas are used for anyone whose processing might take longer.
 If you had a previous immigration violation or criminal conviction, the officer will verify that you obtained the proper waiver or that the consular officer was aware of the information and determined you were still eligible for the visa.

-If all goes well, and you pass inspection, your passport will be stamped to show your status as a lawful permanent resident (or lawful conditional resident if you're immigrating based on a marriage that is less than two years old).
+If all goes well, your passport will be stamped to show your new status as a U.S. lawful permanent resident (or a lawful conditional resident if you're immigrating based on a marriage that is less than two years old).
 You can now enjoy the benefits of long-term status in the United States, and start working your way toward qualifying for U.S. citizenship, if you wish.